Skip to content

 end

-it "rejects note with missing title" do
+it "rejects a note with a missing title" do

-content: "No title here"
+resp = client.post("/api/notes", json: { content: "No title here" })

 end